This article contains affiliate links. If you use these links to purchase something, we may earn a commission.

 To keep your personal hygiene intact, it wouldn’t harm to have some perfume, deodorant or body spray tucked away in your bag.
 You just never know what the office temperature will be like or how your body will react to it!

 If you want some inspiration for a simple everyday look, you can use this image as inspiration.
 Get the look by applying a thin layer of foundation or tinted moisturizer and skip the bronzer and just use blusher and highlighter instead.
 It will give you an instant glow.
 Finish off with a lip tint or gloss.

 If you can’t go anywhere without your eyeliner, then this type of makeup look will work for an office environment.
 Create your base as you normally would and draw a thin winged eyeliner before applying your mascara.
 Finish off with fluffy brows and a neutral lip shade.

 For a really natural office look, you can go bare-skinned and apply a little concealer and bronzer to give yourself a fresh and sun-kissed look.
 Then add a little mascara, brow gel and lip gloss and you’re good to go!

 Give yourself a sun-kissed glow with this type of makeup.
 Enhance your eyes with some soft nude eyeshadows.
 You can use a darker color as a transition color and then use matt nude shadows for the rest of the eye.
 Finish off with a creamy lipstick and some fluffy brows.

 Although makeup is by no means essential in most lines of work, it can make you feel more put-together and professional, and it can act as a shield — kind of like a game face.

-Have you got a beauty regime you swear by in the morning?
+Have you got a go-to everyday makeup routine?
 If you do, join in on the conversation below to let us know what it is!